-In addition, the Consortia will be receiving \$783,345 in HOME funding which can be leveraged with CDBG funding if used for affordable housing.
+In addition, the Consortia will be receiving \$721,434 in HOME funding which can be leveraged with CDBG funding if used for affordable housing.
 The Consortia will leverage HOME funding if future eligible projects are presented during the 5-year planning process.
 The HOME Program requires a 25-percent match based on fund expenditure.
 The HOME statute provides a reduction of the matching contribution requirement under three conditions: 1) Fiscal distress; 2) Severe fiscal distress; and 3) Presidentially declared major disasters covered under the Stafford Act.
 The Consortia has been identified by HUD as a fiscally distressed jurisdiction and has been granted a 100-percent match reduction for FY 2019-2020.
-The Consortia expects this designation to occur in 2020-2021 planning period as well.